imfing/hextra/exampleSite/content/docs/guide/shortcodes/icon.md

 {{</* card icon="your-icon" */>}}
 ```

-Tip: [Iconify Design](https://iconify.design/) is a great place to find SVG icons.
+Tip: [Iconify Design](https://iconify.design/) is a great place to find SVG icons for your site.